 Confirmation of genotype-by environment effects using a fourway cross

+How many mash regions with GxE colocalized with these 8 QTL?

 All eight QTL for flowering date exhibited significant GxE between common garden sites.
-Our cross design allowed us to estimate allelic effects of alleles from all four parents as contrasts of alleles in the F1 individuals.
+Our cross design allowed us to estimate allelic effects of alleles from all four parents as contrasts of alleles in the F2 individuals.
 In the early flowering allele set, AxB, at TX2, five of eight lowland alleles delayed flowering date.
 In the CxD cross at TX2, four of eight lowland alleles delayed flowering date – four of the same five regions that delayed flowering date in the AxB cross.
 These effects were consistent with the observed order of flowering in F0 and F1 individuals.
 We therefore hypothesized that these regions: Chr02N, Chr04K, Chr05N, (Chr08N), and Chr09K were important regions affecting flowering in the Gulf subpopulation.
 At the northern sites, because of the dominance of Midwest phenotypes and alleles that we observed, we compared effects of the Midwest allele from the early and late F1 cross.
 For 29 site by QTL combinations for the AxB early flowering alleles, the Midwest allele was accelerating flowering by reducing flowering date.
 For 17 site by QTL combinations for the CxD late flowering alleles, the Midwest allele was accelerating flowering, and for 2 site by QTL the upland allele was delaying flowering.
 These effects, if additive, would be consistent with the observed order of flowering in the F0 and F1.
 All eight QTL affected flowering date for at least one northern site for both the early and late flowering allele sets.
 Thus, we hypothesized that all eight regions were important regions affecting flowering date in the Midwest subpopulation.